stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (dlee117−stat6250): Why are the values of variables in the program data vector created in programming statements reset to missing at the end of the DATA step?
 - Question (kveng−stat6250): Why the values of varaible creating in programming statements are re-set to missing in the program data vector?
 - *Question* (lwang30-stat6250): At which phase is the descriptor portion of the data written in a data step process ?
+- Question (aoneill2−stat6250): Are values of the variables set to missing as part of the initial execution step of a DATA step, or does that happen at the beginning of the compilation phase?